ETF Arbitrage on NSE: How Premium-Discount Spreads Form — An Educational Walkthrough

 NSE publishes iNAV every 15 seconds during trading hours.
 Comparing live ETF price to live iNAV gives the premium or discount in real time.

-For sector and thematic ETFs (Bank ETFs, IT ETFs, Healthcare ETFs), normal range widens to ±0.15%.
+For sector and thematic ETFs (Bank ETFs, IT ETFs, Healthcare ETFs), the normal range widens to approximately ±0.15%.
 These ETFs carry higher creation-redemption costs because the underlying baskets are smaller and individual constituents move more.

 • Track ETF price vs iNAV every 15 seconds during the session.